iamhajemi/chess-recognition-bot/README.md

 ### 4. Environment Variables

-No environment variables are required as the bot token is hardcoded in the script.
-However, for better security, you can move it to environment variables:
+The following environment variable must be set in your Render dashboard:

-- `TELEGRAM_BOT_TOKEN`: Your Telegram bot token from BotFather
+- `TELEGRAM_BOT_TOKEN`: Your Telegram bot token from BotFather (Required)
+- `PORT`: Automatically set by Render, no need to configure

+To set environment variables in Render:
+1. Go to your service dashboard
+2. Click on "Environment"
+3. Add the variable `TELEGRAM_BOT_TOKEN` with your bot token
+4. Click "Save Changes"

 ### 5. Important Notes